A Sweet Windows 10 Upgrade Turns Sour

 The client’s first instinct was to blame Windows 10 on their computer troubles.
 But when a local computer repair technician took a look at the client’s computer, they couldn’t access the data on the hard drive itself.
 Rather than Windows 10 causing the hard drive to crash, the errors the client had been getting while using Windows 10 may have actually been caused in part or in whole by the gradual degradation of their hard drive.
 The client brought their failed hard drive to us for data recovery.

 File recovery after a Windows 10 error stops your PC or laptop from starting can be a simple procedure.
 But in this case, the hard drive itself was at fault.
 Our hard drive data recovery engineers inspected the client’s Seagate ST100DM003 drive.
 They found that the computer’s operating system wasn’t the only thing that had failed.
 The hard drive’s firmware had failed as well.
+When hard drive firmware fails on an external hard drive, you may be presented with a computer not recognizing hard drive or USB device not recognized error.

 Don’t let firmware problems keep you from your data.